Neutron: Discovery

+Occurrence

+Atomic nucleus

 An atomic nucleus is formed by a number of protons, Z (the atomic number), and a number of neutrons, N (the neutron number), bound together by the nuclear force.
+Protons and neutrons each have a mass of approximately one dalton.
 The atomic number determines the chemical properties of the atom, and the neutron number determines the isotope or nuclide.
 The terms isotope and nuclide are often used synonymously, but they refer to chemical and nuclear properties, respectively.
 Isotopes are nuclides with the same atomic number, but different neutron number.
 Nuclides with the same neutron number, but different atomic number, are called isotones.
 The atomic mass number, A, is equal to the sum of atomic and neutron numbers.
 Nuclides with the same atomic mass number, but different atomic and neutron numbers, are called isobars.
+The mass of a nucleus is always slightly less than the sum of its proton and neutron masses: the difference in mass represents the mass equivalent to nuclear binding energy, the energy which would need to be added to take the nucleus apart.

 The nucleus of the most common isotope of the hydrogen atom (with the chemical symbol 1H) is a lone proton.
 The nuclei of the heavy hydrogen isotopes deuterium (D or 2H) and tritium (T or 3H) contain one proton bound to one and two neutrons, respectively.
 All other types of atomic nuclei are composed of two or more protons and various numbers of neutrons.
 The most common nuclide of the common chemical element lead, 208Pb, has 82 protons and 126 neutrons, for example.
 The table of nuclides comprises all the known nuclides.
 Even though it is not a chemical element, the neutron is included in this table.